 Social Media and Follow-up

-Build a social media strategy and create some unique campaign surrounding your project.
+Build a social media strategy and create some unique campaigns surrounding your project.
 Social Media will help you to get that boost for making your project a success.
-Creative campaign will help your project go viral and even to reach the audience who'll fund it.
+A creative campaign will help your project go viral and even to reach the audience who'll fund it.

-- Connect with writers who wrote about your project in news articles or blog.
+• Connect with writers who wrote about your project in news articles or blogs.
 Ask them to update their articles about your new achievement.

-Put yourself in the investor's shoes and see what you will want to see if someone asking for money from you.
+Put yourself in the investor's shoes and see what you will want to see if someone asks for money from you.

 Conclusion